remnrem/luna-doc/docs/ref/cc.md

 With spatial thresholding, channel pairs with a spatial similarity above threshold are excluded from all correlational analyses.
-The column `SUMM_N` gives the number of included channels after these step.
+The column `SUMM_N` gives the number of included channels after this step.

 ```
   CORREL  sig=${eeg} ch-epoch ch-spatial-threshold=0.8 ch-high=0.98 '